cesarFuhr/cesarfuhr.dev-app/content/2022_02_07-distributed_rate_limiting_in_go.md

 END
 ```

-When the <span class="highlight">request_token</span> procedure is called, it checks if the bucket can be refilled and only then takes a token.
-Since a bucket is only refilled when there is a token requisition, you can't just query the available tokens to check if you could make a call to the limited resource and you avoid making useless queries to update unused buckets.
+When the **request_token** Since a bucket is only refilled when there is a token requisition, you can't just query the available tokens to check if you could make a call to the limited resource and you avoid making useless queries to update unused buckets.

 ## The distributed implementation

 ![Token Bucket Central](/images/token_bucket_central.svg)

 The centralized token bucket repository is a shared state that is accessed by the service replicas.
 To integrate that in the example we should isolate the parts where this state is accessed and mutated.
-To decouple the token requisition from the call authorization we can use a <span class="highlight">TokenRequester</span> interface.
+To decouple the token requisition from the call authorization we can use a **TokenRequester** interface.

 ```go
 type TokenRequester interface {